 School Of The Damned still manages to hold the viewer’s interest somewhat.
 There are some neatly staged deaths including a replay of Village Of The Damned’s forced suicide by shotgun.
 But it’s all fairly perfunctory, where it could have been so much better.

-There are also several very nicely shot sequences mixed in among the more straight forward ones.
+There are also several very nicely shot sequences mixed in among the more straightforward ones.
 School Of The Damned was director Peter Vincent’s first film and he only had eight days to shoot it.
-That he managed to get anything other than generic direct to video camerawork done is a minor triumph.
+That he managed to get anything other than generic direct-to-video camerawork done is a minor triumph.

 But the script from Philip Dyas (Viking Siege, A Fistful Of Lead) has little feel for the genre and wastes these flashes of inspiration.
-Indeed he wastes most of the School Of The Damned‘s potential by treating the film like a slasher.
+Indeed he wastes most of the School Of The Damned’s potential by treating the film as a slasher.
 The plot is quickly dispensed with in order to focus on the killer kids.
 And that doesn’t work well enough o carry the film.

 4Digital Media has released School Of The Damned on DVD and streaming platforms in North America.
 A British release is planned for next year.